matzefriedrich/parsley-docs/library/pkg/registration.md

 func RegisterTransient(registry SupportsRegisterActivatorFunc, activatorFunc ...any) error
 ```

 RegisterTransient registers services with a transient lifetime in the provided service registry.
-See https://matzefriedrich.github.io/parsley-docs/registration/register-constructor-functions/ for further information.

 <a name="NamedServiceRegistrationFunc"></a>
 ## type NamedServiceRegistrationFunc